Carya aquatica: Reproduction and early growth

 Water hickory regenerates aggressively from seeds and sprouts.
 Seeds germinate and become established on disturbed soil or understory duff.
 To develop, understory seedlings must be released.
-Many of our present stands of water hickory, especially on imperfectly drained flats, have been regenerated and released by heavy preferential logging of more valuable species.
+Many of our present stands of water hickory, especially on imperfectly drained flats, have been regenerated and released by logging.
 On poorly drained sites, where competition is not so intense, water hickory grows to fill openings created by windthrow and natural mortality as well as logging.

 Flowering and fruiting- Water hickory is monoecious.
 Male and female flowers appear during April and May, while the leaves are developing.
 The male flowers are in stalked catkins on branches of the current or previous year, and the female flowers are in short spikes or stalks.
 The fruit, covered by a thin husk during development, are thin-shelled, flattened, and have a bitter seed.
 Nuts fall between October and December of the same year.

 Seed production and dissemination- Seed production begins when the trees are about 20 years old, or about 20 cm in d.b.h.
 Optimum seed-bearing age is from 40 to 75 years, or after the trees reach 51 cm in d.b.h.
 Heavy seed crops are produced in most years, and a thrifty tree may produce up to 70 liters (2 bu) of seeds.
 There are approximately 440 cleaned seeds per kilogram (200/lb).
 The seeds are disseminated by water and animals; floodwaters are particularly important in carrying seed to new areas.

 Seedling development- After seedfall in the autumn, the seeds lie dormant until germination in late April through early June.
 Rarely do they remain viable until the second spring.
 Germination is hypogeal.
 Sometimes nearly 80 percent of the seed crop germinates.
 As a result, thickets and clumps of water hickory are not unusual.
 The species is tolerant enough to survive in the understory for at least 15 years, but full sunlight is necessary for development into trees.
 The relatively slow height growth of water hickory requires that it have near freedom from competition to establish itself in the overstory.
 Because of their extended dormant season, water hickory seedlings are able to survive late-spring floods better than most of their would-be competitors.

 Vegetative reproduction- Stumps less than 61 cm and severed roots of water hickory readily sprout.
 Sprouts grow three or four times faster than seedlings during the first year or two.
 Even on poorly drained clay soil, first-year sprouts sometimes are 1.5 m tall.
 Sprouts 4.6 m tall at 5 years have been reported.